infinite-options/PM-Backend/README.md

 ### /maintenanceQuotes

 ##### GET
-- with no args, return all maintenance quotes
+- with no args, return all maintenance quotes (joined with requests and businesses)
 - add args to endpoint to filter results (ex: /maintenanceQuotes?status=REQUESTED)
 - available filters
   - maintenance_quote_uid